Snorkelling in Tenerife is a completely different experience due to all the landscapes and maritime species that you can see from under the sea.

-Also, next to the veril there can be seen octopuses, hens, alfonsiños, trumpet fishes, fulas and much more.
-However, the probably most relevant aspect in Puertito de Adeje are the green turtles that live in the zone and constantly traveling through the divers.
+Also, next to the veil there can be seen octopuses, hens, alfonsiños, trumpet fishes, fulas and much more.
+However, the probably most relevant aspect in Puertito de Adeje is the green turtles that live in the area and constantly travel through the divers.

 Snorkel in Muelle de Radazul

-Muelle de Radazul is another popular immersion point in the zone, which has an easy access because it’s done from the beach.
+Muelle de Radazul is another popular snorkelling area in Tenerife, which has easy access because it’s done from the beach.
 It is so popular that there are three available diving companies near it, so you have some options where you can choose from.

 - Atlantic castanets